Citi denies involvement in illegal money transfer on behalf of MTN

-ABUJA Citigroup (C.N) has denied being involved in any illegal foreign currency transfer on behalf of MTN Group (MTNJ.J), according to a presentation the U.S. bank gave to the Nigerian parliament.
+ABUJA (Reuters) - Citigroup (C.N) has denied being involved in any illegal foreign currency transfer on behalf of MTN Group (MTNJ.J), according to a presentation the U.S. bank gave to the Nigerian parliament.

 Nigeria is investigating whether South African telecoms company MTN unlawfully repatriated $13.92 billion from Nigeria between 2006 and 2016.